-Watching the Women’s 100m Breaststroke the other night got me thinking about expectations.
+Watching the Women’s 100-meter breaststroke the other night got me thinking about expectations.
 The winner of the event was American Lillia King.
 Russian Efimova Yulia finished second.
 American Catherine Meili finished third.

-Why, after just winning gold, silver, and bronze, were these three swimmers expressions so different?
-Honestly, there could’ve been many factors, but one of the biggest, I think, was expectation.
+Why, after just winning gold, silver, and bronze, were these three swimmers’ expressions so different?
+Honestly, there could’ve been many factors, but one of the biggest, I think, was their expectations.

 I think both Lillia and Efimova expected to win.
 When Lillia did win she was happy with the result, but she wasn’t outta her mind happy because she met her expectation.
 Efimova also expected to win, but when she didn’t meet that expectation, she wasn’t happy.
 Catherine may not have expected to even medal, but she did, and she was elated.

 What has your experience been with exercise and nutrition?
 Have you set your expectations too high for yourself?
 Do you have the expectations of an Olympian yet train and eat like an “ordinary” person?
 If so, I think you’ll find your expression looking more like Efimova’s and less like Catherine’s.
 But if you set realistic expectations to simply do what you can, to the best of your ability, you’ll succeed, whether you win gold, silver, or bronze.